 - (1) The operator shall ensure that each individual has an adequate amount of personal clothing in good repair, well-fitting, and comparable in style to that worn by age peers in the community.
 The team shall ensure the clothing needs of an individual who does not have personal funds available to cover needed items are met.
-All clothing shall be clean and in accordance with the season and the kinds of activities in which the individual is engaged.
-[5123:2-3-12 (C)(1)] - (2) The operator shall encourage each individual to select, purchase, and maintain his or her own clothing and to dress as independently as possible.
-[5123:2-3-12 (C)(2)] - (3) For an individual who has been assessed to need assistance with management of personal possessions, the operator shall record the individual's clothing and personal items within fourteen days of admission and update the record annually thereafter.
-[5123:2-3-12 (C)(3) & (C)(5)] - (4) Any single item with a purchase price of fifty dollars or more purchased by or on behalf of an individual who has been assessed to need assistance with management of personal possessions, shall be added to the record when acquired and deleted from the record when discarded or lost.
-[5123:2-3-12 (C)(4) & (C)(5)]
+All clothing shall be clean and in accordance with the season and the kinds of activities in which the individual is engaged. - (2) The operator shall encourage each individual to select, purchase, and maintain his or her own clothing and to dress as independently as possible. - (3) For an individual who has been assessed to need assistance with management of personal possessions, the operator shall record the individual's clothing and personal items within fourteen days of admission and update the record annually thereafter. - (4) Any single item with a purchase price of fifty dollars or more purchased by or on behalf of an individual who has been assessed to need assistance with management of personal possessions, shall be added to the record when acquired and deleted from the record when discarded or lost. - (5) The operator shall not discard clothing and personal items without the consent of the individual or the individual's guardian, as applicable. - (H) Community participation and day activities for individuals who reside in intermediate care facilities for individuals with intellectual disabilities - (1) The operator shall ensure that individuals routinely have each individual routinely has information in formats the individual understands about day activities offered by other providers and opportunities to explore and experience community participation in accordance with each individual's his or her individual plan and the individual's desired

-- (5) The operator shall not discard clothing and personal items without the consent of the individual or the individual's guardian, as applicable.
-[5123:2-3-12 (C)(6)] - (H) Community participation and day activities for individuals who reside in intermediate care facilities - (1) The operator shall ensure that individuals shall routinely have opportunities to explore and experience community participation in accordance with each individual's individual plan or individual service plan, as applicable and the individual's desired outcomes as they relate to community employment in accordance with paragraph (D) of rule 5123:2-2-05 of the Administrative Code. - (2) The operator shall ensure that individuals shall participate in off-site day activities that foster community participation unless an individual's individual plan or individual service plan, as applicable, indicates why, based on evaluations and assessments, such participation is medically contraindicated.
-[5123:2-3-24 (C)] - (3) The operator shall ensure that individuals have access to day activities offered by other providers and information in formats the individuals understand about day activities offered by other providers. - (4) Notwithstanding paragraph (H)(2) of this rule, Day activities shall not be provided in an intermediate care facility or within two hundred feet of an intermediate care facility except that an intermediate care facility that was providing day activities in or on the grounds of the intermediate care facility prior to July 1, 2005 shall develop and submit to the department within one hundred eighty days of the effective date of this rule, a plan for providing day activities off-site within two years of the effective date of this rule may continue to provide day activities at that same location. - (I) Individuals' service records - (1) The following records for each individual for the most recent twelve months shall be maintained at the residential facility: [5123:2-3-13 (C)] - (a) A current photograph of the individual.
-[5123:2-3-13 (C)(1)] - (b) Legal status of the individual.
-[5123:2-3-13 (C)(2)] - (c) Individual plan or individual service plan, as applicable, including documentation of informed consent for services, supports, and activities provided.
-[5123:2-3-13 (C)(6)] - (d) A signed authorization to seek medical treatment for the current year or plan period or documentation to demonstrate that attempts to secure such authorization were unsuccessful.
-[5123:2-3-13 (C)(8)]
+- outcomes as they relate to community employment in accordance with paragraph (D) of rule 5123:2-2-05 of the Administrative Code. - (2) The operator shall ensure that individuals participate in day activities that foster community participation unless an individual's individual plan indicates why, based on evaluations and assessments, such participation is medically contraindicated. - (3) The operator shall ensure that individuals have access to a variety of day activities offered by other providers and information in formats the individuals understand about day activities offered by other providers. - (4) Day activities shall not be provided in an intermediate care facility for individuals with intellectual disabilities or within two hundred feet of an the intermediate care facility for individuals with intellectual disabilities except that an intermediate care facility for individuals with intellectual disabilities that was providing day activities in or on the grounds of the intermediate care facility for individuals with intellectual disabilities prior to July 1, 2005 may continue to provide day activities at that same location.

+(I) Individuals' service records

+- (1) The following current records for each individual for the most recent twelve months shall be maintained at the residential facility: - (a) A current photograph of the individual. - (b) Legal status of the individual. - (c) Individual plan or individual service plan, as applicable, including documentation of informed consent for services, supports, and activities provided. - (d) A signed authorization to seek medical treatment for the current year or plan period or documentation to demonstrate that attempts to secure such authorization were unsuccessful. - (e) Medication and/or treatment records which indicate the date, time, and person who administered the medication and/or treatment. - (e) Medication and/or treatment records which shall indicate: - (i) The person who prescribed the medication and/or treatment; and - (ii) The date, time, and person who administered the medication and/or treatment. - (f) Records of major unusual incidents and unusual incidents.